traction-project/encoding-api/README.md

 The script will ask for a new username and a password.
-The selected values are inserted into the database and can then be used to log into the API and obtain a JSON Web Token for all futher calls.
+The selected values are inserted into the database and can then be used to log into the API and obtain a JSON Web Token for all further calls.
 The obtained token is valid for 60 days.

-NB: The scripts will fail if the chosen username already exists, i.e. usernames must be unique.
+NB: The script will fail if the chosen username already exists, i.e. usernames must be unique.

 ## API Documentation

 The following sections document each of the API endpoints that the application supplies in order to facilitate media upload and encoding.
-THis documentation can also be used as a specification to implement alternative APIs, e.g. ones that do not rely on external cloud services.
+This documentation can also be used as a specification to implement alternative APIs, e.g. ones that do not rely on external cloud services.